simondlevy/Hackflight/haskell/README.md

 cabal install copilot-c99
 ```

-Now follow these [directions](../webots) for installing Webots and flying a simulated quadcopter.
+Next, follow these [directions](../webots) for installing Webots and flying a simulated quadcopter.

-Finally, from the hackflight3.
-From the hackflight main directory, do the following:
+Finally, from the hackflight main directory, do the following:

 ```
 cd webots/controllers/haskell